 If the DAPS Request Information IE is included for a DRB to be setup in the BEARER CONTEXT SETUP REQUEST message, the gNB-CU-UP shall consider that the request concerns a DAPS handover for that DRB and, if admitted, act as specified in TS 38.300 [4].

-If the CHO Initiation IE is contained in the BEARER CONTEXT SETUP REQUEST message, the gNB-CU-UP shall consider that the request concerns conditional handover and act as specified in TS 38.401 [2].8.3.1.3 Unsuccessful Operation
+If the CHO Initiation IE is contained in the BEARER CONTEXT SETUP REQUEST message, the gNB-CU-UP shall consider that the request concerns conditional handover and act as specified in TS 38.401 [2].

+If the MCG Offered GBR QoS Flow Information IE is contained in the QoS Flows Information To Be Setup IE within the DRB To Setup List IE in the BEARER CONTEXT SETUP REQUEST message, the gNB-CU-UP may take it into account when two cell groups are served by the gNB-CU-UP.

+8.3.1.3 Unsuccessful Operation

 Figure 8.3.1.3-1: Bearer Context Setup procedure: Unsuccessful Operation.